mhammond/pywin32/README.md

 * Otherwise, find and remove all other copies of `pywintypesXX.dll` and `pythoncomXX.dll` (where `XX` is the Python version - eg, "39")

+### Running as a Windows Service

+Modern Python installers do not, by default, install Python in a way that is suitable for running as a service, particularly for other users.

+* Ensure Python is installed in a location where the user running the service has access to the installation and is able to load `pywintypesXX.dll` and `pythonXX.dll`.

+* Manually copy `pythonservice.exe` from the `site-packages/win32` directory to
+  the same place as these DLLs.

 ## Building from source

 Building from source has been simplified recently - you just need Visual Studio